Automate Repetitive Code with GitHub Copilot

 -

-- Apply Suggestions: Accept Copilot’s recommendation by pressing Tab or Ctrl + Enter (Windows/Linux) or Cmd + Enter (Mac), and further refine as needed.
+- Apply Suggestions: Press Tab, Ctrl + Enter (Windows/Linux), or Cmd + Enter (Mac) to accept or refine the completion.

-- Instead of writing several API fetch calls manually, type out the first call and let Copilot suggest and generate the rest automatically.
+- Instead of manually rewriting similar API fetch calls, type the first pattern and let Copilot handle the copies and adjustments for you.

 Quick Takeaway